 62.5 cm of textual records. -- 14 photographs

 Alexander Graham Bailey, 1909-1980, was born in Ottawa, Ontario and trained as an engineer at McGill University.
 He began his oil career in 1944 as vice-chairman of the Alberta Petroleum and Natural Gas Conservation Board.
 In 1948 he became exploration manager for Husky Oil and a year later formed his own company, A.G.
 Bailey Ltd. It later amalgamated with Selburn Oil and Gas to form Bailey-Selburn Oil and Gas Company Ltd. He subsequently formed Penwa Oils Ltd. and Selby Acreage Ltd. He was a founder and first president of the Independent Petroleum Association of Canada.
 From 1958 to 1965 he was president of Alberta Gas Trunk Lines (now NOVA).
+Bailey received an honorary doctorate from the University of Calgary in 1977.
 He and his wife, Amy, had two children, Ward and Penelope (Lothian).

 Scope and Content:

 The fonds consists of personal papers: appointments, certificates, correspondence, photographs and scrapbook regarding personal and business activities (1929-1977); and prospectuses, minutes, financial statements and ledgers for his companies (1949-1971).

 M 5937, PA 2238A, PB 545, PC 183